Tattoo Infection

 Protecting Yourself from Tattoo Infections

 You can significantly lower your risk of getting a tattoo infection by doing a little research beforehand and thoroughly checking out both the shop and the artist you intend to use.
+Safety tips suggested by the Eastern Ontario Health Unit include:

-- Familiarize yourself with basic sterile procedures to be followed when creating tattoos.
+• Familiarize yourself with basic sterile procedures to be followed when creating tattoos.

-- Take a look around the shop to make sure they have an autoclave and that they are using it.
+• Take a look around the shop to make sure they have an autoclave and that they are using it.

-- Insist your artist uses a brand new needle rather than one that has been run through an autoclave.
+You may even want to insist your artist uses a brand new needle rather than one that has been run through an autoclave.
 Although a properly operated autoclave forces sterilizing steam through very tiny spaces, there's still a chance that a pocket of infection could survive in the hollow.

 A tattoo infection definitely isn't comfortable, and it can ruin your brand new body art if scarring takes place.
 A moderate level of awareness on your part, and a great deal of care on your artist's part can ensure you never experience a tattoo infection of any magnitude.